 Sergeant J D Salinger writes on a table in France.

 At WN5, a German strongpoint, the 3rd Company of the 919th Grenadier Regiment was in a state of shock after the Allied bombardment.
-Their commander, Lt Arthur Jahnke, sent to a runner asking for a 122mm battery of the 1261st Artillery Regiment at St. Martin-de-Varreville to hit the Americans, but no bombardment came.
-Little did Jahnke know that the battery had been overrun by 101st Airborne paratroopers.
+Their commander, Lt Arthur Jahnke, sent to a runner asking for the 122mm battery of the 1261st Artillery Regiment at St. Martin-de-Varreville to hit the Americans.
+But no bombardment came.
+Little did Jahnke know that the battery had been overrun by "Iron Mike's" paratroopers.

 The rest of the assault was remarkable simple.
 For the loss of 197 men killed (including 60 at sea), the Americans poured inland.
 Jahnke and the survivors of his company were taken prisoner.
 Sporadic German artillery fire from inland batteries would continue for the next few hours.